ELLAP Program Requirements

 6) Site Assessors

-Site assessments of laboratories are conducted by trained, experienced assessors contracted by AIHA-LAP, LLC .
-These assessments will generally take place once every two years, unless additional site assessments are deemed necessary by the AAB.
+Site assessments of laboratories are conducted by trained, experienced assessors contracted by AIHA LAP.
+These assessments will generally take place once every two years unless additional site assessments are deemed necessary by the AAB.